-Note 4: The SMBus logic block is a static design that works with clock frequencies down to DC.
+Note 5: The SMBus logic block is a static design that works with clock frequencies down to DC.
 While slow operation is possible, it violates the 10kHz minimum clock frequency and SMBus specifications, and may monopolize the bus.

-- Note 5: Note that a transition must internally provide at least a hold time in order to bridge the undefined region (300ns max) of SMBCLK's falling edge. - Note 6: Specifications from -55°C to +125°C are guaranteed by design, not production tested.
+Note 6: Note that a transition must internally provide at least a hold time in order to bridge the undefined region (300ns max) of SMBCLK's falling edge.